We may receive compensation when you click on links to products from our partners.

 If you're looking for help in reviewing and updating your resume, we've created a list of our resume review and resume writing partners.
 Many will provide a free review of your resume.

 This article assumes you have the basics: a smartphone and a WiFi or cellular connection.

-How to Access Your resume and cover letter from Anywhere:
+Your Resume and cover letter from Anywhere:

 You will need a cloud storage account where you can save your documents.
 The good news is that there are quite a few free services (with limited storage unless you want to pay a fee) you can use to do this.
 Most of them will work across your various devices (desktop, smartphone, and tablet).
 We’ve listed a few of the services below (there are plenty more I’ve not listed).
 There are a lot of similarities across these applications, so your decision about which one to use should be based on what works for you.
 Here goes.

 One of the best-known cloud storage services (and one of the first to offer this service), Dropbox works across almost any operating system (smartphone and desktop).
-Setting up an account is easy, and once you’ve signed up, loaded the app on your smartphone and desktop, the rest is easy.
+Setting up an account is easy, and once you’ve signed up, and loaded the app on your smartphone and desktop, the rest is easy.
 On your desktop, Dropbox will look like another drive and it is simply a matter of saving or copying your documents to a Dropbox folder in your account.
 Dropbox is available for Android, iOS, Mac, and Windows.
 From your smartphone, you can open your documents from within Dropbox or a number of editing apps (like Pages, Quickoffice, Evernote, and more).
-Depending on your smartphone, you can also email your resume from within the app.
+Depending on your smartphone, you can also email

 Explains everything from basic Dropbox installation steps to best practices for Dropbox sharing.